Cost Proportion

 Cost Proportion Level

-• Level 1: This first level signifies only a Naive Part Count has been used
+• Level 1: Naive Part Count

 Naive Part Count

-• It is meant to count the cost of small work orders quickly
+• It is meant to count the cost of small Work Orders quickly.

 Smart Rack Proportions

-• It is helpful for work orders that require many racks.
+• It is helpful for Work Orders that require many Racks.

 Smart Part Proportions

-• In most cases it will give greater financial weight to parts that are bigger, are made of more expensive materials, and have undergone more treatments
+• In most cases it will give greater financial weight to parts that are bigger, are made of more expensive materials, and have undergone more treatments.

-• It will be most useful for Work Orders that have many parts that are very different
+• It will be most useful for Work Orders that have many Parts that are very different.

 Level Readout

-The readout for cost proportion level shown here becomes visible when the entries on the above Cost Per Station bar are selected:
+The readout for Cost Proportion level shown here becomes visible when the entries on the above Cost Per Station bar are selected:

 image_720.png